-- A nurse will check that all your pre-assessment information is correct. - If there has been any change to your health or medication since preassessment, please inform the nurse. - If required, you will be measured for anti-embolism stockings. - You will meet your consultant again, who will answer any questions you may have. - You may also meet the anaesthetist, who will discuss the type of anaesthetic to be used during your surgery. - An expected date of discharge will be discussed with you, along with any arrangements that have to be made prior to discharge; this will include confirming who will help at home and who will be able to take you home from hospital.
+- A nurse will check that all your pre-assessment information is correct. - If there has been any change to your health or medication since preassessment, please inform the nurse. - You will meet your consultant again, who will answer any questions you may have. - You may also meet the anaesthetist, who will discuss the type of anaesthetic to be used during your surgery. - An estimated date of discharge which will be between 5-7 days post surgery will be discussed with you, along with any arrangements that have to be made prior to discharge; this will include confirming who will help at home and who will be able to take you home from hospital.
+You may be ready for discharge sooner but this will be reviewed daily to help with planning. - Check you have the right equipment prior to discharge.